Marching Band FAQ

 (you can use the "arrow" in the top right to toggle calendars and see just marching band)

-*** New this year!
-Marching Band Hype Day will be on Saturday, May 20th from 9:00am-1:00pm.
+*** Marching Band Hype Day will be on Saturday, June 9th from 9:00am-2:00pm.
 This will be a chance for new students to meet the returning students, play a little bit, and do a performance for your parents and families!
+Come check it out***

 In June and July, members are expected to be at rehearsal if they are in town.
 Please attempt to schedule family vacations in June and/or July.
 Summer vacations/trips in June/July are considered excused absences… please email Mr. Ceresini to let him know when you will be away, and have fun!

 Beginning with Band Camp in August, rehearsal attendance is mandatory to ensure the band is ready for a successful season.
 Attendance at all performances is essential to the success of the group.
 If you know of a conflict that already exists for 2018, please inform Mr. Ceresini immediately to see if it can be worked around.